Jomy10/qr-web/README.md

 You will need to have **SASS** installed to run the build script: [sass-lang.com/install](https://sass-lang.com/install)

+**NOTE**: When you open a pull request, Netlify will generate a preview site.
+If you did not run the the `build.sh` script before pushing your changes, the preview will not reflect your changes.
+(If anyone has experience with netlify build commands, let me know).

 ## Contributing
 Feel free to open issues for any reason.